Upcoming Course

 About the instructor

-Mujahid Abdulrahim, PhD, CFI, CFI-I, MEI, GFI-G is an associate professor of Mechanical Engineering in the School of Science and Engineering at UMKC.
-He is a Fellow at the United States Air Force Test Pilot School, supporting curriculum modernization, integration of UAS flight test modules, and glider instruction.
+Mujahid Abdulrahim, PhD, CFI, CFI-I, MEI is an associate professor of Mechanical Engineering in the School of Science and Engineering at UMKC.
+He is a former Fellow at the United States Air Force Test Pilot School, supporting curriculum modernization, integration of UAS flight test modules, and glider instruction.
 His research areas focus on novel aircraft design, flight control systems, pilot behavior modeling, and autonomous robotics.
-Mujahid is a certified flight instructor in single-engine, multi-engine, and instrument aircraft with more than 1000 hours of flying experience in 30 different aircraft types.
+Mujahid is a certified flight instructor in single-engine, multi-engine, instrument, and glider aircraft with more than 1600 hours of flying experience in 50 different aircraft types.

 Mujahid earned BS, MS, and PhD degrees in Aerospace Engineering from the University of Florida.
 His graduate work focused on using biological inspiration to improve the agility and performance of micro air vehicles and included elements of aircraft design, fabrication, flight testing, data analysis, and control design.

-Mujahid regularly maintains and flies a Thorp S-18 experimental aircraft and has rented aircraft from more 20 different flight schools.
+Mujahid regularly maintains and flies a Thorp S-18 experimental aircraft and has flown more than 50 types of aircraft.
 He teaches primary, instrument, commercial, multi-engine, and tailwheel flight students in a variety of aircraft.
 Mujahid teaches Aircraft Design and Flight and Road Vehicle Test Engineering courses at UMKC.